cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       Repeat using the tetrahedron method, and satisfy yourself you have a well converged spectrum.

       Question: why do we need such a large density of k-points for computing the DOS, while a smaller grid is fine for the charge density?

+  5. ADVANCED: Try changing the values of the gaussian smearing and energy interval DeltaE, and observe the effect on the computed DOS.

   5. ADVANCED: You can also use the scripts 'run_dos' and 'run_plots' which will automate all the steps above.
 Look also at the 'EFermi.dat' file, which collects some information about the Fermi level and band edges.
       ```